-We are currently booking volunteers for our Spring 2018 Session.
+We are currently booking volunteers for our Fall 2018 Session.
 Trainings in preparation for Sidewalkers and Horse Handlers to join the session are scheduling now.

 A horse handler is responsible for bringing the horse down to the arena for the lesson, leading and managing the horse during the lesson, and then returning the horse to the barn.
 We also offer unmounted programming, in which case a horse handler might be helping the client on the ground, demonstrating and assisting with horse management.
 We rely on the horse handler to monitor the behavior of the horse during class, and report any concerns to the barn manager and instructor.
 Horse handlers need to have good recent horse experience (such as owning your own horse or are currently involved in horsemanship classes and riding), and a willingness to learn our horsemanship techniques to keep handling skills consistent for our horses.

 Windrush volunteers are people who give their time and services to benefit our programming.
 Some bring skills in horsemanship, while others have leadership skills.
 Some merely bring understanding and acceptance, seeking fuller and more satisfying lives for themselves.
 Our volunteers reach out to others and help them improve their quality of life.